openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 #### Delete service: `DELETE /services/{service_id}`

-* Note: deleting an service when endpoints exist should either 1) delete all associated endpoints or 2) fail until endpoints are deleted
+* Note: deleting a service when endpoints exist should either 1) delete all associated endpoints or 2) fail until endpoints are deleted

 Response: